IronFox/Subnautica-Echelon/README.md

 # Subnautica-Echelon
-A mod that add the Echelon ship to the Subnautica game
+A mod that adds the Echelon submersible to the Subnautica game

 ## Requirements
 - Tobey's BepInEx Pack for Subnautica (https://www.nexusmods.com/subnautica/mods/1108)